wiederkehr/emotion-visualization/README.md

-# emotion-visualization
+# Emotion Visualization
-Experiments in Emotion Visualization
+Experiments in Emotion Visualization by Anna and Benjamin Wiederkehr.